clojure-finance/hku-cim-trades/README.md

 <br>

 ## To add more teams:<br>
 To add CSV files to be processed, it must be added to the two lists at the very start of the program (make sure the index is matching).
-It also has to be added in the Github actions program under "Commit and push changes" to make sure any changes made by the order program is properly saved and updated.<br>
+It also has to be added in the Github actions program under "Commit and push changes" to make sure any changes made by the order program is properly saved and updated.

 Current Teams:
 1. Technology
 2. Healthcare